 Boost your dental practice visibility in Google Maps

 An easy win is to look at your primary category in GMB.
 What is it?
-Is it just “Dentist” or “Dental Clinic” but you’d like to rank higher with your local SEO in Google Maps for teeth whitening, veneers or dental implants?
+Is it just “Dentist” or “Dental Clinic,” but you’d like to rank higher with your local SEO in Google Maps for teeth whitening, veneers or dental implants?
 If so, change your GMB listing primary category to “Cosmetic Dentist” or “Dental Implants Periodontist”.

 This move alone can propel you in maps overnight.

-There are now up to 9 category choices (one must be primary) at this time that apply to dentists.
+There are now up to 9 category choices (one must be primary) at this time that applies to dentists.
 You can get better placement quickly in a small town by adding all the categories relevant to your practice.

-This category change alone will have very little to no effect in a more competitive market if you do not also have a website with relevant subject matter and quality content.
+This category change alone will have very little to no effect in a more competitive market if you do not also have a website with the relevant subject matter and quality content.

 Another huge factor is trust.

 For dentists, Google looks at all the above, and then right before calculating the result, they grade it all with EAT (Expertise, Authoritativeness, Trustworthiness).
 This is because dentistry is a YMYL (your money, your life) topic.
 Dental practices are extra scrutinized before being shown.
 Does your main content reflect that you’re an expert on the topic?
 Are credentials clearly listed?
 Do people trust you?

 Google does all this and more in a fraction of a second.

 The methods to get a donut shop into top spots on Google Maps are not the same as a dental practice.

 Google doesn’t allow just anyone to simply create a Google My Business, get a few reviews and start ranking on the top of maps for a YMYL topic like scratching and pulling teeth.